Drosophila mettleri: Oviposition

 As necrotrophs, these flies are known to lay their eggs in the rotting refuse of dying cacti.
-In comparison to other necrotrophs in the desert, D. metlerri prefers to breed in soils entrenched in the liquid of these rotting cacti rather than breeding in the tissues of cacti that contain these juices.
+In comparison to other necrotrophs in the desert, D. mettleri prefers to breed in soils entrenched in the liquid of these rotting cacti rather than breeding in the tissues of cacti that contain these juices.
 The significance of this behavior is that the arid conditions of the desert lead to extreme water loss in the cacti, and resulting liquid toxins trailing into nearby soil is concentrated to a magnitude other nectrotrophs cannot detoxify.
-Thus, the detoxification capacity of D. metlerri enables it to breed in a niche environment not exploited commonly by other species.
+Thus, the detoxification capacity of D. mettleri enables it to breed in a niche environment not exploited commonly by other species.

 The specialized detoxification abilities of D. mettleri have been tested in order to see if host-plant shifts would lead to changes on the genetic level in future offspring of flies exploiting cacti with different chemical compositions than those of their typical host cacti (senita and saguaro).
 Future generations showed transcriptional changes in genes triggering different metabolic pathways better equipped to detoxify the variant chemical environment of their host-cacti.